 This is one of the typical, unimpressive, trashy YouTube ads, like many other bullsh*t ads I routinely see 10-20 times a day.
 They are so abundantly common everywhere on the internet that I could even see them 200 times a day if I spent my time online entirely outside of YouTube.
-I mean, YouTube is actually doing a great job of weeding out bad advertisers nowadays, at least on my feed.
+I mean, Google is actually doing a great job of weeding out those bad actors, to say the least, from my YouTube feed.

 Unfortunately, there is still a certain number of them, and they clearly have a distinct attribute about the language—Japanese.
 25% of total YouTube ad impressions are presented in Japanese on my feed.
-75% among those are scam/bullsh*t, and 20% as well are kind of legit ads for something I actively dislike.
-I’m sorry to say this, as Japanese is my language and the local language where I live, but the Japanese ads are uniquely the problem that is polluting my YouTube feed.
+75% among those are scam/bullsh*t, and 20% as well are kinda-legit ads for the type of merchandise I actively dislike.

 If there’s one more thing I can add here, it’s about the tagline.
-Rather, I can’t ignore this as it’s such a great epitome of Japanese subpar-average online ads that you can’t tell if it’s a real scam or a shabby e-commerce ad just by looking at it.
+Rather, I can’t ignore this as it’s such a great epitome of Japanese kinda-legit ads—meaning, subpar-superlow quality e-commerce ads that give a sketchy impression even though they’re not a scam or fraud.
+So, let’s take a look at the tagline.

-Like many others, there are no identifiable individual names of the business, product, or service.
-You can’t even see what category their merchandise belongs to.
+There’s only one word, “本日大特価”, which is translated as “Today(本日) Great(大) Special Price(特価)”.
+There are no identifiable individual names of the business, product, or service.
+You can’t even see what category they belong to.
 But if you look closer, there’s a clue in the little avatar image of a man with his arms folded in a lab coat, which is telling his situation at a medical institution, most likely where he is confined as a patient.
-It’s also telling his medical condition called anhedonia, which enabled him to put all in just one 5-letter word “本日大特価”, meaning “Today(本日) Great(大) Special Price(特価)”.
-Unlike those average advertisers who struggle all the time to put their catchphrases into the 90-character limit of the tagline, he casually just did it.
+It’s also telling his medical condition called anhedonia, which enabled him to put all in just one 5-letter word.
+He casually just did it, unlike those mediocre advertisers who struggle all the time to put their catchphrases into the 90-character limit.

 Linguistically, this is so epic and intriguing, isn’t it?
-Or, it’s rather absurd and confusing for most non-Japanese people.
-But each word has a precise definition that is traditionally ingrained in Japanese online ad culture, and consumers exactly know what they are, so I break it down.
+It may seem rather absurd and confusing to most non-Japanese people, but each word has a precise definition.
+They are traditionally ingrained in Japanese online ad culture, and every consumer exactly knows what they are, so I break it down.
 What do they actually mean by “本日大特価/Today Great Special Price”?

 Advertiser: Paid for by バリュークリエーション株式会社